External Events

 {content}

-The base64 of the content (buffer) to be hooked and modified
+The base64-encoded content (buffer) to be hooked and modified before uploading to IPFS.

 external-events.ipfs_after_read_content